nhlong27/obsidian-git-sync/Divitiarum/IT-Software Development/Methodologies/leetCode/Language Mastery.md

 Declarators for variables + Scopes
 	var, let, const - redeclared, updated
-	block scope (curly braces - if, loop, while, class, func), function scope, module scope (var, let and const can have module scope, or global scope if not inside a module, in case of var become property of global object) *temporal dead zone*
+	block scope (curly braces - if, loop, while, class, func), function scope, module scope (var, let and const can have module scope, or global scope if not inside a module, in case of var become property of global object)
 	![[Pasted image 20230503082339.png]]
 	, global scope: [define a global var](https://stackoverflow.com/questions/5786851/define-a-global-variable-in-a-javascript-function)
 		```